awslabs/cloudwatch-logs-analyze-data/README.md

 ## Introduction

-You want to do analysis on log data using Elasticsearch but don't want to leave it running all the time.
+You want to do analysis on log data using Amazon Elasticsearch service but don't want to leave it running all the time.
 You don't want to deal with ongoing scalability and operations.
-And you need to build the Elasticsearch cluster from historical data.
-The **CloudWatch Logs Analyze Logs** is a Lambda function that helps in reading the logs from S3 (once logs in a specific timeframe are exported from CloudWatch Logs) and post those logs to Elasticsearch.
+And you need to build the Amazon Elasticsearch cluster from historical data.
+The **CloudWatch Logs Analyze Logs** is a Lambda function that helps in reading the logs from S3 (once logs in a specific timeframe are exported from CloudWatch Logs) and post those logs to Amazon Elasticsearch.

 ## Flow of Events